ahmeda110/CRM-APP/README.md

 On Anaconda Prompt (miniconda3):

-1- git clone (https/ssh) depending on your permissions 2- cd CRM-App
+1- git clone (https/ssh) depending on your permissions<br>
+2- cd CRM-App<br>
-3- python manage.py runserver
+3- python manage.py runserver<br>
-4- Open your browser and go to 'http://localhost:8000/'
+4- Open your browser and go to 'http://localhost:8000/'<br>

 # Extras

 If you would like to access the application as an admin, before step 3 do the following:

-1- python manage.py createsuperuser
+1- python manage.py createsuperuser<br>
 2- fill in username, pass, email.
-These credentials will be used in the apps login as well as to the database
+These credentials will be used in the apps login as well as to the database<br>